Back

 Based on these findings, it's likely that limited awareness about environmental impacts, combined with quality and hygiene concerns, contributes significantly to consumers hesitation to adopt recommerce alternatives.

-User interviews
+User Interviews

 I conducted user interviews to better understand consumer motivations and barriers to purchasing used clothing, focusing on factors like quality perceptions, trust issues, and value assessments.

-Participant Recruitment & Criteria
+Participant Criteria

-10 Participants
+10

-Criteria for selection included recent purchase history of both new and used clothing.
+Purchase history of new and used clothing.

-Reoccurring Themes
+Key Themes

 Convenience & Cost Over Sustainability